Matching Gift Metrics: 7 Things Your Nonprofit Should Track

 You could discover that you’re relying heavily on matching gifts revenue or that they’re hardly comprising any of your total intake.

-This information is invaluable when you’re looking at your efforts marketing matching gifts and implementing matching gift software solutions.
+This information is invaluable when you’re looking at your efforts in marketing matching gifts and implementing matching gift software solutions.

 Think about it: